Tolga-dev/LeetCodeSolutions/README.md

 generally u will find some solutions, i want you learn by urself ofc and, in files, i did not explain. just solution in many ways.

-some contests will be added more in the future
+some contests will be added more in the future!!!

 thanks for ur attention